-The Engagement Analytics can distribute reports by email.
-When you scaled the environment, you can configure which instances (instance) must send them.
+The DMS can distribute reports by email.
+When you scale the environment, you can configure which instances should send them.
 Typically, you will have one Sitecore CM instance that send reports.

 To prevent a particular Sitecore instance from sending reports by email, comment out the following string in Analytics.config file: